steenstn/BudgetApp/README.md

 =========

 v3.4 (Mnemosyne)
+- Database is can now be backed up with Google Cloud backup
 - Categories can now be sorted
+- Fixed bug where daily income would be queued twice for some users

 v3.3.1
 - Hotfix.
 The currencies table was present for some old versions of MrCashManager which would crash the app upon db upgrade